61 total views, 1 views today

 Distribution of the name

-No records exist for the parish of Comrie before 1693, but 41 births are recorded elsewhere in Scotland between 1636 and 1692, mainly in Edinburgh and Leith.
-During the first forty years after 1693, 80% (136 out of 171) of Comrie births in Scotland are within ten miles of the village of Comrie.
+No records exist for the parish of Comrie before 1693, but 41 Comrie births are recorded elsewhere in Scotland between 1636 and 1692, mainly in Edinburgh and Leith.
+During the first forty years after 1693, 75% (129 out of 171) of Comrie births in Scotland are within the Parish of Comrie.
 During the next forty years, 64% (137 out of 215) are within ten miles of Comrie, and the percentage decreases gradually thereafter.
-The last recorded Comrie birth in Comrie was in 1967.
-Since 2000 there have been five within ten miles of Comrie.
+The last recorded Comrie birth in Comrie itself was in 1967, but since that date Comrie has no longer been a separate district, its events being recorded in Crieff.
+Since 2000 there have been five Comrie births within ten miles of Comrie.